DamenaM/Portofolio/README.md

 # Portofolio setup and mobile first

-> This project is a simple exercise on creating Github repository, branches and github flows.
+> This project  creating Github repository, branches and github flows
+> set up a new repository and test linter create two sections of the mobile website using the template
 ## Built With

 - HTML